 You use an IC Authentication Card to login to groupware.
 When you login to groupware, if you have different ID's for several departments, you could have several IC Authentication Cards.
 You should apply for an IC Authentication Card through the departments.

 Since you were transferred within Kyoto University, it is not necessary to return your IC Employee ID (IC Authentication Card).
-Please return the introductory support kit (including a card reader/writer) and get another one from your new department.

 If your card does not respond at all to the building entrance and exit system, we think that there is probably something wrong with your card, such as a disconnected antenna.
 Please inquire of the ICT Support Center.
 After checking there, apply through your department to get your card reissued.

 Through the person in charge of IC cards in your department, please contact the Registrar and Planning Section of the Education Promotion Department, the Employee Section of the General Affairs Department, or the ICT Support Center.
 They will be able to restore the data on your magnetic stripe.